 To be able to use Sendcloud, it is important to have shipping zones configured (or to create them if you do not have them yet).

-1. Create your shipping zone, go to WooCommerce > Settings > Shipping
+- Create your shipping zone by navigating to WooCommerce > Settings > Shipping

 Note: You decide the shipping zones, the shipping methods, and how much your customer pays for the options you offer.
 Shipping zones do not influence the pricing on the Sendcloud platform.

-2. When adding a new shipping method, you have to select one type of method:
+When adding a new shipping method, select from one of the following options: